tlswg/tls13-spec/draft-ietf-tls-tls13.md

-includes only DHE or ECDHE groups unacceptable or unsupported by the server), the server corrects the mismatch with a HelloRetryRequest and the client will need to restart the handshake with an appropriate KeyShare extension, as shown in Figure 2:
+includes only DHE or ECDHE groups unacceptable or unsupported by the server), the server corrects the mismatch with a HelloRetryRequest and the client will need to restart the handshake with an appropriate "key_share" extension, as shown in Figure 2:

 ~~~
          Client                                               Server